Symmetry breaking and ascending in the magnetic kagome metal FeGe: Discussion and Conclusion

-The neutron Larmor diffraction results (Fig.~\ref{Fig2_AFM}(e)) reveal an in-plane lattice distortion $(d_{200}-d_{020})/(d_{200}+d_{020}) \sim 0.02\%$ and $ (d_{2\bar{2}0}-d_{200})/(d_{2\bar{2}0}+d_{200}) \sim 0.04\%$ in the kagome plane of the AFM ordered phase at around 110$\sim$115\,K, with an average lattice distortion about 0.03\%.
-The corresponding split-phonon anisotropy for the $A_g$ and $B_g$ modes is $(\omega_{A_g}-\omega_{B_g})/(\omega_{A_g}+\omega_{B_g})= (172-168)/(172+168)=1.2$\%, which is about 40 times of the lattice anisotropy.
-In comparison, the AFM phase of EuFe$_2$As$_2$ has a split-phonon anisotropy about 4\% and a lattice distortion about 0.55\% at 30\,K~\cite{Zhang_2016PhysRevB}.
+The neutron Larmor diffraction results [Fig.~\ref{Fig2_AFM}(g)] reveal in-plane lattice distortions $(d_{200}-d_{020})/(d_{200}+d_{020}) \sim 0.02\%$ and $ (d_{2\bar{2}0}-d_{200})/(d_{2\bar{2}0}+d_{200}) \sim 0.04\%$ in the kagome plane of the AFM ordered phase at around 110-115\,K, with an average lattice distortion of about 0.03\%.
+The corresponding split-phonon anisotropy for the $A_g$ and $B_g$ modes is $(\omega_{A_g}-\omega_{B_g})/(\omega_{A_g}+\omega_{B_g})= (172-168)/(172+168)=1.2$\%, which is about 40 times that of the lattice anisotropy.
+In comparison, the AFM phase of EuFe$_2$As$_2$ has a split-phonon anisotropy of about 4\% and a lattice distortion of about 0.55\% at 30\,K~\cite{Zhang_2016PhysRevB}.
 The ratio between split-phonon anisotropy and the lattice distortion is about 7 for EuFe$_2$As$_2$.
 The larger ratio between split-phonon anisotropy and the lattice distortion in FeGe suggests additional interactions such as spin-lattice (spin-phonon) coupling play an important role in creating a large split-phonon anisotropy with a tiny lattice distortion~\cite{Chauviere_2009PhysRevB}.